RocketGreg/hello_network/README.md

 Here's a discription to help you understand what this repository is all about.

-Learning Git, while using Github, is what this reporsitory is intened.
+Learning Git, while using Github, is the intened use.